wesleyjones001/Digit-AI-v1/README.md

 ```py
 eval(command:str, client_command_history:list)
 ```
 This first function `check_score()` is called on every command input to check if the module pertains to that command.
 It outputs a float to indicate how likely that module should be used.
-The module with the highest score output for each command is teh one that will be used.
+The module with the highest score output for each command is the one that will be used.

 The next function is the `eval()` function.
 It is the most important part of the module.
 It is like to main function of a normal program.
 The `eval()` function is used to execute the module with the input command and command history.